 Project activities for the first phase primarily involved the construction and installation of a 750t floating barge integrating a gas extraction and treatment facility, a submerged, floating pipeline to transport the fuel gas ashore, an onshore gas receiving facility and power plant, and a temporary marine landing site (MLS) where the gas extraction facilities were assembled.

 The extracted gas will be processed and pumped ashore for use by the power plant via a submerged floating pipeline.
 The power plant will produce electricity using three 20-cylinder Wärtsilä 34SG gas-powered engines that have a combined capacity of 25MW.

-Phase two will involve the installation of nine additional gensets with a combined capacity of 75MW, additional barges, gas extraction and treatment facilities, and submerged pipelines.
+The second phase will involve the installation of nine additional gensets with a combined capacity of 75MW, additional barges, gas extraction and treatment facilities as well as submerged pipelines.

 Benefits of KivuWatt project

-The project will mitigate the dangers associated with the release of CH4 and CO2 from the lake, and provide an environment-friendly and sustainable source of power generation.
-It will decrease the country’s use of diesel to generate electricity, reduce the electricity cost, and enable the country to achieve its target of reaching 563MW of installed power capacity by 2017.
+The project will mitigate the dangers associated with the release of CH₄ and CO₂ from the lake, as well as providing an environment-friendly and sustainable source of power generation.
+It will decrease the country’s use of diesel to generate electricity, reduce electricity costs and enable the country to achieve its target of reaching 563MW of installed power capacity by 2017.

 As of 2011, Rwanda has an electrification rate of just 9% and 68.4MW of installed capacity.
 The KivuWatt project will provide power to 30 village electricity systems.
 It is also expected to generate approximately 200 construction jobs and 60 permanent jobs.

 Kivuwatt power purchase agreement